Poltsi/libsentinel/README.md

 - [ ] lib: Better verbose-handling
 - [ ] lib: Check function return values
 - [ ] exe: Printout of header list

+## Caveats and disclaimers

+This piece of software is provided as-is without any warranties nor any fitness for a particular purpose and none of the makers can be held responsible for any kind of damage.
+In short, if you use this software and it breaks your stuff, you can keep both pieces.

+The software is distributed under the LGPLv2 license (https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt), please familiarize yourself with the terms.

+The makers of this software do not have any affiliation with neither VR Technologies nor VMS, so there is no point trying to contact them regarding this piece of software.